-When a vehicle is wrecked in an accident or collision, an insurance company will make a mathematical assessment.
-Is the cost to repair the vehicle in excess of what the vehicle is worth?
-If the answer is yes, then the decision to pay out the policy (rather than pay for repairs) is made.
+When a vehicle is wrecked in an accident or collision, the insurance company will make a mathematical assessment.
+Is the cost to repair vehicles in excess of what the vehicles are worth?
+If the answer is yes, then they decide to pay out the policy (rather than pay for repairs).

 But, here’s the key point.
 Not all salvage cars are those that have been damaged in an accident or collision.
 For example, many are ‘theft-recovery’ vehicles.
 These are cars that have been stolen, had their policies paid out, and then have been subsequently recovered.
-These kinds of vehicles may have suffered no damage at all, yet they will still be issued a salvage title due to their policies having been paid out.
+These vehicles may have suffered no damage at all.
+Yet, they will still get a salvage title due to their policies having been paid out.

-Those who are looking to find that ‘diamond in the rough’ would be well advised to look for these ‘theft-recovery’ vehicles.
-Many times, these can be the source of the very best deals to be found in online salvage car auctions.
+Those looking to find that ‘diamond in the rough’ would be well advised to look for ‘theft-recovery’ vehicles.
+Many times, these can be the source of the very best deals to be found in online salvage car auctions vehicle catalogs.

 Rebuilding a Salvage Car: Understand the Laws

 Every state has different laws that govern the rebuilding and retitling of salvage cars.
 So, before you begin bidding, be sure to see what your state requires.
-Generally speaking, you’ll find that most states require that thorough documentation of all repairs be kept.
+Generally speaking, you’ll find that most states require that you keep thorough documentation of all repairs.
 Specifically, you will need to hang onto any receipts for parts and labor.

 Beyond this, you may find additional laws.
-For example, there are a number of states that require photographs to be taken before and after repairs.
-Also, do note that there are some states that only allow salvage cars to be repaired by mechanics whom are licensed to do so.
+For example, there are a number of states that require you to take photographs before and after repairs.
+Also, some states only allow salvage cars to be repaired by mechanics who are licensed to do so.

-When repairs have been made in compliance in accordance with your state’s laws, the vehicle will need to be inspected.
-Provided this inspection is passed, the vehicle’s salvage title will be rebranded as ‘rebuilt from salvage’.
+When repairs have been made in compliance with your state’s laws, the vehicle will need to be inspected.
+Provided it passes the inspection, the vehicle’s salvage title will be rebranded as ‘rebuilt from salvage’.

 Rebuilding a Salvage Car: Getting Insurance

-There’s another way in which buying a salvage car in an online auction differs from buying a used car.
+There’s another way buying vehicles such as a salvage car in an online vehicle auction differs from buying a used car.
 You’ll find that comprehensive insurance can be a bit difficult to obtain.

 The fact is that many insurance companies are loath to provide comprehensive coverage to cars rebuilt from salvage.
 However, if you have a long-standing relationship with your present insurer, they may be willing to work with you.
 Beyond this, there are in fact a number of insurers who specialize in providing comprehensive coverage for salvage cars.
 However, you’ll most often find that the premiums are quite high.

 Liability coverage, unlike comprehensive coverage, should be easy to find.
 In fact, this will likely be the only kind of coverage you really need.
-When you combine the low costs of the car itself and the repairs made, comprehensive coverage is almost always in excess of what’s needed.
-If, however, your rebuilt-from-salvage car is especially valuable (say a rebuilt collectible car), then searching for comprehensive coverage online may be worth it in your case.
+When you combine the low costs of the car itself and the repairs made, comprehensive coverage is almost always in excess of what you need.
+If, however, your rebuilt-from-salvage car is especially valuable (say a rebuilt collectible car), then searching for comprehensive coverage online may be worth it.

 Explore Your Options in Online Salvage Car Auctions

 Now that you know everything you need to know about online salvage car auctions, you may wish to explore your options.
 Doing so is incredibly easy!
 All you need to do is create an account, after which you can begin browsing the incredible selection of salvage cars available.
 Whether you are looking for American motors like a Chevrolet Camaro, Dodge Charger or Ford Mustang, or international models such as the Toyota Camry, Land Rover or even an Alfa Romeo or Aston Martin, Auto Auction Mall will have the vehicle for you.
 You can also look for trucks, like a Sterling truck, or even motorcycles, like Victory motorcycles or Indian Motorcycle Co.

 Should you find what you’re looking for, bidding is only a matter of making a deposit to establish your buying power.
 To work out how much you will need to deposit, be sure to consult the auction specialist assigned to you.
-In addition to helping you with this, he or she can also help to expand your search so that you can find precisely what you’re looking for.
+In addition to helping you with this, he or she can also help to expand your advanced search so that you can find precisely what you’re looking for.
 Auto Auction Mall can also help you with the delivery of the vehicle, whether you live in Rhode Island or North Dakota, or even overseas.
-In the end, this will make it possible for you to get an incredible deal in an online salvage car auction!
+In the end, you will get an incredible deal in an online salvage car live auction!